-Functions Requirements for rotation, character path, intercharacter spacing, interrow spacing, and reflection in order to be guaranteed to be stored.
-This uniform character size defines a grid which is aligned with the field origin.
-Characters are guaranteed to be stored only when their respective character fields align with this grid (see note 2).
-The storage and display when such alignment does not occur is implementation-dependent, eg, the character may be moved into alignment and stored, of the character might not be moved or stored.
-In addition, it is only guaranteed that characters received from the host will be stored if the active field coincides with the unprotected field being written into by the host.
-Characters which fall in ar unprotected field but do not satisfy the above condition concerning attributes may be handled in an implementation-dependen manner.
-All other presentation level data are displayed according to the normal presen- tation display process but is not stored.
-Color is permitted to be different for each character field within an unprotected field.
-Color mode is permitted to be different for • each character field within an unprotected field.
-The colors stored for the color attribute in unprotected fields are the colors as they appear in the color map and appear to the user.
-The color map itself is only trans- mitted back to the host indirectly if and when color mode 0 is used for transmission.
+Functions Requirements for rotation, character path, intercharacter spacing, interrow spacing, and reflection order to be guaranteed to be stored.
+The uniform character size defines a grid which is aligned with the field origin.
+Character are guaranteed to be stored only when the respective character fields align with the grid (see note 2).
+The storage and displat when such alignment does not occur implementation-dependent, eg, the charact may be moved into alignment and stored, of the character might not be moved or stored In addition, it is only guaranteed the characters received from the host will be stored if the active field coincides with the unprotected field being written into by the host.
+Characters which fall in a unprotected field but do not satisfy the above condition concerning attributes may be handled in an implementation-dependent manner.
+All other presentation level data an displayed according to the normal presentation display process but is not stored.
+Color is permitted to be different for eac character field within an unprotected field.
+Color mode is permitted to be different for each character field within an unprotected field.
+The colors stored for the color attribute unprotected fields are the colors as the appear in the color map and appear to the user.
+The color map itself is only trans mitted back to the host indirectly if an when color mode 0 is used for transmission.